 This House of Commons Library Briefing Paper provides an overview of proposals to reform the system of technical education in England, including the introduction of T Levels.Jump to full report >>

 The Government is undertaking major reforms to the technical education system in England.
 The proposed reforms were first set out in the Post-16 Skills Plan, and the legislative framework for them was provided by the Technical and Further Education Act 2017.
-More recently, in November 2017 the Department for Education published a consultation on implementation, which closes in February 2018.
+More recently, in November 2017 the Department for Education published a consultation on implementation, which it responded to in May 2018.

-New level 3 classroom-based technical study programmes – T levels – will be created for each occupation or cluster of occupations within a route (4 of the 15 routes will be delivered primarily through apprenticeships).
-T level panels, appointed by the Institute for Apprenticeships and made up of employers, professional bodies and education providers, will be responsible for developing the content for T levels, which will be based on the same employer-set standards as apprenticeships.
+New level 3 classroom-based technical study programmes (referred to as T Levels) will be created for each occupation or cluster of occupations within a route (4 of the 15 routes will be delivered primarily through apprenticeships).
+T Level panels, appointed by the Institute for Apprenticeships and made up of employers, professional bodies and education providers, will be responsible for developing the content for T Levels, which will be based on the same employer-set standards as apprenticeships.

-T level programmes are likely to be equivalent in size to a 3 A level programme and will generally be studied full time over two years by 16-19 year olds.
+T Level programmes are likely to be equivalent in size to a 3 A Level programme and will generally be studied full time over two years by 16-19 year olds.
 It is expected, on average, that they will consist of 1,800 hours in total – 50% more than the current average 16-19 study programme.
-The March 2017 Budget announced additional funding for this increase, amounting to £500 million a year once T levels are fully rolled out.
+Additional funding for this increase will amount to £500 million a year once T Levels are fully rolled out.

 Commons Briefing papers CBP-7951